cewing/training.gotg/source/basic_content_management.rst

 .. class:: todo

-* Move one level up so that you are looking at the 'Court 1 Reservations' folder
+* Move one level up so that you are looking at the 'Reservations' folder

 * Click on the **Sharing** tab to set permissions for this folder